nilearn/nilearn/doc/glm/second_level_model.rst

 Nilearn's statistical plotting functions provide simple thresholding functionality.
-For instance, functions like :func:`nilearn.plotting.plot_stat_map` or :func:`nilearn.plotting.plot_glass_brain` have an argument called `threshold` that only show voxels with a value that is over the threshold provided.
+For instance, functions like :func:`nilearn.plotting.plot_stat_map` or :func:`nilearn.plotting.plot_glass_brain` have an argument called `threshold` that, when set, will only show voxels with a value that is over the threshold provided.

 Thresholding examples are available here: :ref:`sphx_glr_auto_examples_05_glm_second_level_plot_second_level_one_sample_test.py` and :ref:`sphx_glr_auto_examples_05_glm_second_level_plot_thresholding.py`.